 Ekow said: “I was born in the UK but my family is Ghanaian and I wanted to use my interest and experience in sports and coaching to have a positive impact on the lives of the country’s young people.
 The work is massively rewarding.
 I have always played sport and probably taken for granted the opportunities it brings in terms of building your confidence and channelling your energies.
 Having benefited from it myself, it’s great to see the impact it has on other young people, particularly those who are struggling to engage in education because of challenging home lives.”

-Ekow studied a BSc (Hons) Sports Psychology and Coaching Sciences at Bournemouth and is now furthering his studies with an MRES in Sport at BU.
+Ekow studied a BSc (Hons) Sports Psychology and Coaching Sciences at Bournemouth and furthered his studies with an MRES in Sport.
 Volta Sports co-founder, Beng’yela, completed an MSc in Marketing Management.

 Ekow said: “I chose the course at Bournemouth because I had always been involved in sport and felt it would open up career opportunities.
 The course gave me access to the latest knowledge and insights, which I found really empowering.
 It was exciting to know that what you were researching and writing about could have a significant impact on the future of sportspeople and the sports industry.”